JohnScience/proc_macro_template/README.md

 ## About the template

-The template was inspired by Medium article ["Nine Rules for Creating Procedural Macros in Rust"](https://towardsdatascience.com/nine-rules-for-creating-procedural-macros-in-rust-595aa476a7ff), authored by Carl Kadie.
+The template was inspired by by Carl M. Kadie's article ["Nine Rules for Creating Procedural Macros in Rust"](https://towardsdatascience.com/nine-rules-for-creating-procedural-macros-in-rust-595aa476a7ff).

-It consists of the `<crate_name>_core` crate that implements the functionality and `<crate_name>` crate that exposes the usable API.
+The template consists of the `<crate_name>_core` crate that implements the functionality and `<crate_name>` crate that exposes the usable procedural macros.

 Example of a project generated using this cookiecutter is available [here](https://github.com/JohnScience/proc_macro_template_example).

+## Notes

+This template was created before the author recalled that there's also [`cargo-generate`](https://crates.io/crates/cargo-generate), which would allow Rust developers to use only the already available tooling.